StatisticsGreenland/pxmake/README.md

 ## Overview

-‘pxmake’ is an R package making PX-files.
+‘pxmake’ is an R package for creating and modifying PX-files.

 With pxmake you can:

 - Import a PX-file, modify it, and save it as a new PX-file.
-- Modify all metadata in a PX-file, with [modifying functions](#modifying-functions) named after the PX keywords.
+- Modify all metadata keywords in a PX-file.
 - Do complex modifications to a PX-file, like adding total levels to a variable.
 - Save a PX-file as an Excel workbook.